Curse of the Undead: Production

 Curse of the Undead started as a gag idea by husband-and-wife team Edward and Mildred Dein.
 Universal-International producer Joseph Gershenson heard about the idea from his wife and quickly phoned Edward Dein: "Hey, smartass.
 The good stuff you don't give us.
 I want to make this picture."
 According to an early studio announcement the film was intended as a satire of the vampire theme set in the Old West.

-Critical response
+Release

+Curse of the Undead was released in the US on a double bill with Hammer's The Mummy (1959).

+Legacy

+Curse of the Undead was later called the first Gothic Western film.
+Contrasted with the later films Billy the Kid Versus Dracula and Jesse James Meets Frankenstein's Daughter (both 1966), Curse of the Undead was more Gothic, while the 1966 films were closer to the horror genre, and campier in tone.
+Although few American films followed the influence of Curse of the Undead in melding the Gothic film with the Western, several Italian Spaghetti Western films fell into the Gothic genre.

-Dennis Schwartz of Ozus' World Movie Reviews rated the film a score B−, calling it "A gimmicky B horror-western, that soon wears thin".
+Dennis Schwartz of Ozus' World Movie Reviews rated Curse of the Undead score B−, calling it "A gimmicky B horror-western, that soon wears thin".
 Dave Sindelar of Fantastic Movie Musings and Ramblings called it " the most successful merging of the western and horror genres", while also criticizing the film's soundtrack, and some of the performances.
 TV Guide awarded the film one out of four stars, calling the film "mediocre".